WigoBlahh/Programming/README.md

 🚀 Projects Included

-Each project is a small, self-contained application that will help you get familiar with core JavaScript concepts, including DOM manipulation, events, functions, loops, and more.
+Each project is a small application that helped me get familiar with core JavaScript concepts, including DOM manipulation, events, functions, loops, and more.

 Project 1: To-Do List 📝
 Build a basic to-do list where you can add, edit, cross out and delete tasks.